tushar2242/banner/README.md

 # banner
-This is banner page for websites use your pictures for better one
+This is banner Component for websites use your pictures for better one